Wills & Estate Planning Lawyers in Dubai

 Join Us Today and Get Expert Legal Guidance You Can Trust

-Do I need a will if I live in Dubai?
+Do I need a will if I live or hold assets in Dubai?

 What happens if someone passes away in the UAE without a will?

-UAE inheritance laws apply by default, which may include Sharia principles in certain cases.
+UAE inheritance laws apply by default, which may include Sharia principles and fixed shares in certain cases.
 This can lead to court involvement and outcomes that differ from what the deceased intended.
-LYLAW advises families on how to handle inheritance procedures in these situations.
+Bank accounts and assets may also be frozen until the matter is resolved, which can leave dependents without access.
+LYLAW advises families through the process, including establishing entitlements, court procedures, and releasing assets.

 Can both non-Muslims and Muslims make wills in Dubai?